wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

         </tr>
         <tr>
             <td>issueKey</td>
-            <td>Identifies the issue that users must have permission to view to be included in the results.</td>
+            <td>Identifies the issue that users must have permission to view.
+This issue will be included in the results.</td>
             <td>Yes</td>
         </tr>
         <tr>